 Fear of congressional backlash likewise prevented a response by the administration to violations of the Paris Peace Accords it had worked so hard to achieve in Vietnam.
 After the conclusion of the agreement in January 1973, Nixon consciously sought to convey his intent to resume bombing if the pact was violated.
 The president was so fiercely regarded that major American newspapers assumed he would do so and preemptively criticized the president for it.
-In truth, however, it was a bluff (Kissinger 2011).
+In truth, however, it was a bluff (Kissinger 2011b).
 Even before Case-Church amendment (which in the Summer of 1973 would prohibit all U.S. military action in Southeast Asia) and the War Powers Resolution later in 1973, Nixon privately revealed that it would be virtually impossible even to start bombing again absent congressional approval.
-Furthermore, he fretted that the North Vietnamese knew this, and thus would not be deterred by the threat of it once the last POW's were out- "after we get everybody out, and after we've withdrawn everything, then you damn near have to get congressional approval to do something," (Brinkley & Nichter 2015, pg.
-250).
-As North Vietnamese violations of the agreement began almost immediately after the peace was announced, the Defense Department concluded in late February that a resumption of bombing would likely bring Hanoi back in compliance, but that "such measures posed a high political risk," (Kadura 2016, pg.
-66).
+Furthermore, he fretted that the North Vietnamese knew this, and thus would not be deterred by the threat of it once the last POW's were out- "after we get everybody out, and after we've withdrawn everything, then you damn near have to get congressional approval to do something," 21 (Brinkley & Nichter v/historicaldocuments/frus1964-68v29p1/d228.